 and we get leads online from investing in SEO on our website.
 Finding the right keywords to target based on your B2B customers’ searching styles is the most important part.

-For example, a B2B customer will search for leasing of forklift as compared to a B2C customer who will most likely search for where to take forklift classes instead.
+For example, a B2B customer will search for leasing a forklift as compared to a B2C customer who will most likely search for where to take forklift classes instead.
 Once you are able to differentiate what the B2B and B2C customers are searching for, you will be on the right track to acquiring your targeted B2B customers.

 Frankly speaking, for my own business, our best method for client acquisition is having high-quality content on our website & blog.
 We’re a marketing agency that focuses only on the Chinese market.